 SPAGHETTIFICATION - SERIES

-The term spaghettification describes what occurs when matter drifts too close to a black hole.
-The gravitational pull becomes so extreme that the body stretches into elongated strands.
-It is not an explosion, but a distortion caused by forces too immense to resist.
-I was drawn to this phenomenon because it felt emotionally and politically familiar.
-In this series, my figures (predominantly women) coexist under violent, invisible gravitational fields.
+This series imagines spaghettification as a physical, human response.
+I was drawn to the phenomenon of spaghettification because I felt emotional and political resonance.
+In this series, my figures (predominantly women) exist under violent, invisible gravitational fields.
 Their bodies elongate, expand, and fold beyond the limits of the canvas, as if space itself cannot contain the pressure acting upon them.
 The force is external and systemic— social expectations, inherited violence, gendered power structures, historical weight.

-Through Spaghettification, I reflect on the delicate balance that sustains life — how we are constantly negotiating forces larger than ourselves, how destruction and control coexist, how systems compress us while we continue to expand.
-And perhaps that is the true gravitational force I am interested in: not one that pulls us apart, but one that keeps us intact from within.
-To me the power of human beings is our capacity to endure distortion without losing our essence, to transform under pressure, and to remain whole even while being stretched by the universe.
+Through Spaghettification, I reflect on how we are constantly negotiating forces larger than ourselves and how systems compress us while we strive to expand.
+And perhaps that is the true gravitational force I am interested in: not one that pulls us apart, but one that holds us together.

 Analogue-Monologue-Dialogue / Acrylic on canvas embroidered with cotton threads, 140 cm x 70 cm, 2024